awslabs/duvet/design/witness/decisions.md

   honest under consulted semantics and the provenance in the verdict makes it inspectable.

-### Decision: Option C *(attribution rule amended by Decision 13; verdict over the N witnesses made universal by Decision 14 — all rooting obligations' witnesses must reach I)*
+### Decision: Option C

+This decision fixes the structure — all rooting obligations, one witness each — and deliberately leaves the verdict over those N witnesses to the quantifier question (Decision 14).

 Producer attribution rule (Verus, generalizable): all obligations **rooted at** the position — Decision 13's